dutchLuck/bfbs/README.md

 <a href="https://crates.io/crates/rug">rug crate</a> and builds and runs without trouble
 on MacOS.
 On Ubuntu Linux the m4 macro processor needed to be installed before the build was successful.
 It did not build for me on Windows and looks like it may require modified library linking?
-It outputs sum, mean, variance and standard deviation.
-The results are produced without any noticable delay.
+It outputs minimum, maximum, sum, mean, median, variance and standard deviation.
+The results are produced without any noticeable delay.
+There is currently still an annoyance with out-of-order presentation of column statistics.
 ## bfbs.R
 The
 <a href= "https://www.r-project.org/about.html">R</a>
 (Rscript) version of bfbs uses the
 <a href="https://cran.r-project.org/web/packages/Rmpfr/vignettes/Rmpfr-pkg.pdf">
 Rmpfr package</a>
-and runs without trouble on Windows when executed by Rscript.exe version 4.5.1.
+and runs without trouble on Windows and Linux when executed by Rscript version 4.4 or 4.5.
-It should run on Linux and MacOS too, as long as they have an up-to-date version of R installed, but it has only been tested on Windows.
+It should run on MacOS too, as long as there is an up-to-date version of R installed, but it has only been tested on Windows and Linux.
 It outputs sum, mean, variance, standard deviation, skew, kurtosis and standard error.
 The standard error appears weird for the version 0v1 code and the test/data.csv case, but was left for later investigation.
 This script can output PDF graphics of the histogram of each column of the input data, when the user provides the --histogram option in the command line.
 Unlike other bfbs programs/scripts this script only handles a single CSV file at a time.
-The results are produced after a very noticable delay.
+The results are produced after a very noticeable delay, particularly if there a lot of rows in each column.
 It seems to be the slowest way to get results, but it does output more of them.
+Since R is generally used in an interactive fashion, not in the Rscript form used in this project, the speed of response is less of a negetive.

 ## CSV data files
 The input data files (or file) are assumed by default to be in comma separated value (CSV)